This post may include affiliate links. Thank you for your support.

 – EMILY

 Update: This recipe was originally published in February 2017.
-I made edits to the article below, including adding a step-by-step recipe video to show you exactly how easy this Thai noodle soup is to make.
+I made edits to the article below to include more information about making this Thai chicken soup recipe with noodles at home.

-Tender, succulent chunks of chicken, sweet red bell peppers, mellow yellow onions, herbaceous cilantro, and oodles of chewy egg noodles swimming in a savory, slightly sweet, creamy, curry-flavored broth make this Thai noodle soup simply slurp-worthy.
+Imagine: a steaming bowl with tender chunks of chicken breasts mingling with sweet red bell peppers, mellow yellow onions, herbaceous cilantro, and oodles of chewy noodles in a savory, slightly sweet, creamy, curry-and-coconut-kissed broth.
+It’s a dreamy combination of comforting chicken noodle soup and bold Thai flavors that’s perfectly satisfying.

-If you’re looking for more simple, cozy chicken soup recipes, try these fan-favorites next: miso soup with chicken, chicken and black bean soup, chicken soup with corn recipe, chicken gnocchi soup, and chicken wild rice soup crock pot.
+If you’re looking for more simple, cozy International chicken soup recipes, try this miso soup with chicken next.

 Aside from being lick-the-bowl delicious, this Thai chicken noodle soup recipe is also: